 North Korea claims to spend about 15% of its GDP on national defense.
-In 2006, Pyongyang's defense budget was an estimated \$2.3 billion to maintain its 1.1 million member military.
+In 2006, Pyongyang's defense budget was an estimated \$2.3 billion to maintain its 1.17 million member military.
 South Korea estimated the North's military expenditures at \$5 billion in 2003.
 In 2005, North Korea stated that the defense budget was 15.9% of its total annual budget, but others had put the figure at 27.2% in 2003.
 Even a defense budget of \$2.3 billion, however, implies an expenditure of \$2,090 per member of the military, a woefully small amount.
 This implies that the tug of war between "guns and butter" within the North Korean regime must be quite intense given the scarcity of resources throughout the country even though the military does operate businesses that bring in additional revenues.

 The heavy weight of the military in Pyongyang's decision making may help explain what to outsiders seem to be inexplicable actions by the North Korean government.
 For example, almost immediately after negotiators had issued the September 19, 2005, Six-party Statement in which North Korea ostensibly committed itself to abandoning all nuclear weapons and existing nuclear programs, Pyongyang began backtracking and within two months announced a boycott of future Six-Party Talks.
-64 It also may help explain North Korea's carrying out its nuclear tests despite being warned not to do so by the United States, China, and other nations.
-Progress in the six-party talks under which North Korea shut down its Yongbyon nuclear reactor as required in phase I of the February 13, 2007 agreement arguably represented a defeat for the military, but the restart of Yongbyon and nuclear tests in 2009 indicate a strong resurgence by military interests.
-65
+It also may help explain North Korea's carrying out its nuclear tests despite being warned not to do so by the United States, China, and other nations.
+Progress in the Six-Party Talks under which North Korea shut down its Yongbyon nuclear reactor as required in phase I of the February 13, 2007 agreement arguably represented a defeat for the military, but the restart of Yongbyon and nuclear tests in 2009 indicate a strong resurgence by military interests.
+In the strange of the programment of the programment is provided in the programment of Yongbyon and nuclear tests in 2009 indicate a strong resurgence by military interests.

 When juche is combined with central planning, a command economy, and government ownership of the means of production, economic decisions that in a market economy would be made by private business and farmers have to go through a few elite in Pyongyang.
-These decisionmakers may or may not understand advances in agronomy or manufacturing and tend to be motivated by non-economic factors, such as maintaining political power or avoiding blame for initiatives gone awry.
-Farming methods based partly on crop rotation or new varieties of rice, for example, may be viewed as too risky.
-66 Foreign investment also is hindered partly because the regime abhors being "exploited" by capitalists who seek to make profits on their business ventures in North Korea and partly because of their deep-seated mistrust of Westerners, Japanese, and South Koreans.
+These decisionmakers may or may not understand advances in agronomy or manufacturing and tend to be motivated by